bytegs/mailChain/README.md

 *  db -> Contains the MYSQL Database Name

 ### Mail
-* dump -> If it "True" all Mails are dump to the Filesystem before Modified
+* dump -> Its old and not used any more, ignore it
 * addReceived -> If it "True" a "Received" Entry to the Mail Header
 * ReceivedName -> Contains the Name to Add in the "Received" Entry
 * sendLog -> If it is True, all outgoing Mails log in a MYSQL Database
 * mailAuthenticatedSender -> If it is "True" outgoing Mails Check if a AuthenticatedSender is required and if it match
 * spamc -> Check if the mail with spamc and reject if the Spam-Sore is to hight (for all mails)
+* dumpSQL -> Dump all mails in the MYSQL-Database

 ### SendAbuse
 If the Script have to send a abused Message (e.g. if the AuthenticatedSender don't match) it use the SMTP-Setting of this Section to send it.

+### sendMail
+This is a testing feature to send the mail not to another relay, send it direct to the receiving Mailserver.

+It only works if mailLog and dumpSQL are enabled!

+* enabled -> Enabled or Disabled this feature
+* loopTime -> how much minuts should be wait bevor next check of the DB for new E-Mails

 ## Installation
 Do the following Steps: